 - Register on 3-5 company websites

 - Use job agents and leverage technology

-- All done with every list known to man (not likely)?
-Recycle the list, revisit the job search boards and try new searches
+- Are you all done with every list known to man (not likely)?
+Recycle the list, revisit the job search boards, and try new searches

-- Internweb.com – It’s a very good idea to have as many internships during your college education as possible, but if you are graduating this year and don’t have a job, you could certainly still do an internship over the summer until you find full time employment.
-This site has tabs near the top for Intern Listing, Intern Jobs, College Intern and Intern Board.
-Below this there is an Intern Search bar to the left and below that is a section for students with plenty of resources.
-Center section is your main search area where you can subscribe or look at some internships now.
+- Internweb.com – It’s a very good idea to have as many internships during your college education as possible, but if you are graduating this year and don’t have a job, you could certainly still do an internship over the summer until you find full-time employment.
+This site has tabs near the top for Intern Listing, Intern Jobs, College Intern, and Intern Board.
+Below this, there is an Intern search bar to the left, and below that is a section for students with plenty of resources.
+The Center section is your main search area where you can subscribe or look at some internships now.